-Being Chinese in the era Alfred lived was difficult.
+Being Chinese in that era Alfred's life was difficult.
 He attended segregated schools for Asians where speaking Chinese was a punishable offense.
 Alfred's first integrated educational experience was not until he attended high school.
-His ethniciserved in restaurants.
+His ethnicity excluded him from purchasing movie theater tickets or being served in restaurants.
 He had to go to Chinatown to eat.

 82 years later, Antioch's mayor issued a personal apology to Alfred on behalf of the city.
-Alfred reflected: " I hope this will never happen again.
+Alfred reflected: "I hope this will never happen again.
 Our blood is red.
 We are no different.
 Please treat everyone the same".